Proyag/FlowShopProject/README.md

 `Makespans.xlsx`: Contains Eric Taillard's benchmarks and our results along with the average relative percentage difference (ARPD).

-`genetic.py`: contains the genetic algorithms used - inverse mutation, pairwise swap mutation, ordered crossover.
+`genetic.py`: Contains the genetic algorithms used - inverse mutation, pairwise swap mutation, ordered crossover.

+`solve_problem.py`: Contains the main optimisation logic.

 `Integrated.py`: Runs a GUI to explore the results on our method on the benchmark problems one at a time.

-`Run.py`: Runs the optimization algorithm on all the 120 problems in the benchmarks. **WARNING**: Takes hours to run.
+`Run.py ARG`: Runs the optimization algorithm on benchmark number ARG. (v1.0 takes no argument, and runs on all the 120 problems in the benchmarks.
+Takes ages to run.)